Vossi Bop

 "Vossi Bop" is a song by British rapper Stormzy.
 It was released as a single on 25 April 2019 through #Merky and Atlantic Records as the lead single from his second studio album, Heavy Is the Head.
 The music video was also released the same day.
 It is his first solo music since his Gang Signs & Prayer album in 2017.
 The song debuted atop the UK Singles Chart, becoming Stormzy's first number-one single.

 Background

+Stormzy first penned this song around 2015 to 2016 after meeting a fan by the name of "Vossi", whom he saw energetically dancing to one of his songs.
 The song is Stormzy's first new music as a lead artist since 2017, when he released his UK number-one album Gang Signs & Prayer.
 During his time away, he pursued interests outside of music.

-Upon the song's release, Stormzy corrected several users on Twitter who had written the first line as "My bruddas don't die, we just Vossi bop", stressing that it was "dab" and not "die".
+Upon the song's release, Stormzy corrected several users on Twitter who had misheard the first line as "My bruddas don't die, we just Vossi bop", stressing that it was "dab" and not "die".

+'Fuck Boris'

+The song features an explicit indignant statement towards Boris Johnson, then Foreign Secretary and eventual British Prime Minister at the time of its production and release which goes: “I could never die, I’m Chuck Norris / fuck the government, fuck Boris”.

+Stormzy made the line part of a crowd sing-along during his live performance at the 2019 Glastonbury Festival, which was telecasted live by the BBC.
+In December of the same year, he did the same with Harry Styles during a private concert by the latter.

 Music video

 The music video was directed by Henry Scholfield and released on 25 April 2019.
 It features Stormzy rapping on Westminster Bridge and outside the Bank of England.
+Idris Elba makes a guest appearance.
+The Dutch choreographer and dancer Shay Latukolan provided the choreography for the video.